Why Every Medical Cannabis Patient Needs a Medical Marijuana Card

 3. To Access Better Medicine Selection

 For the few states that legally allow cannabis collectives (also known as marijuana dispensaries or pot clubs), your medical marijuana card is your ticket to purchasing a wide range of medical grade pot.
 Your marijuana card identifies you as a legal marijuana patient and will get you into the door of medical dispensaries, where you can purchase high-quality buds and marijuana-laced edibles (a popular alternative to smoking medical marijuana).
-Some dispensaries will even allow you to use their Volcano vaporizers, which is arguably the safest way to medicate with cannabis.

 4. Because Marijuana Prescriptions are Illegal